angiedickson24/ticket-lifecycle/README.md

 <h2>Working through Tickets</h2>

 <p>
-In this project, we'll simulate some helpdesk tickets and work through them to resolution.
-Before we start anything, make sure the Maintenance department is deleted as tickets somehow get routed here.
-Login as an admin, hover over agents (big tab) and click on departments.
+In this project, we simulate some helpdesk tickets and work through them to resolution.
+Login as an admin, find agents and click on departments.
 Check the Maintenance department, click More then delete.
-Now we can begin.

 Go to http://localhost/osTicket and open a new ticket.
 Let's create a ticket about a user named Karen and is reporting that their company's mobile/online banking system is down.
 </p>